Tizanidine Addiction and Abuse

 Can You Overdose on Tizanidine?

-Yes, you can overdose on Tizanidine.
+Yes, it is possible to experience an overdose.
 Seek emergency medical help right away if any of the following symptoms happen:

 Feeling lightheaded when getting up from lying down